SAP-samples/teched2023-DT260/exercises/ex2/README.md

 5. Select S4HANA node of both reports and click on Run Selected.
 <br>![](/exercises/ex2/images/Extraction%20-%20Target/image-4.png)

+>The extraction runs in the background.
+The status changes to in-progress.

 6. Click on refresh button until status changes to completed.
 <br>![](/exercises/ex2/images/Extraction%20-%20Target/image-5.png)